technofocus-pte/fortifydatasecpurvwdepth/Lab Guides/Lab 14 – Using DSPM for AI to secure your agents and AI apps/Lab 14 – Using DSPM for AI to secure your agents and AI apps.md

+---
+lab:
+  title: Lab 14 – Using DSPM for AI to secure your agents and AI apps
+  description: You are Patti Fernandez, the Information Security Administrator for Contoso Ltd. As AI tools like Microsoft Copilot become more integrated into daily workflows, your team has been asked to assess and improve protections around sensitive data.
+In this lab, you'll explore how Microsoft Purview DSPM for AI can help secure data interactions with AI tools through policy enforcement, risk detection, and exposure assessments.
+  duration: 108 minutes
+  level: 100
+  islab: true
+  primarytopics:
+    - Microsoft Copilot
+    - Microsoft Purview
+---

 # Lab 14 – Using DSPM for AI to secure your agents and AI apps

 You are Patti Fernandez, the Information Security Administrator for Contoso Ltd. As AI tools like Microsoft Copilot become more integrated into daily workflows, your team has been asked to assess and improve protections around sensitive data.
 In this lab, you'll explore how Microsoft Purview DSPM for AI can help secure data interactions with AI tools through policy enforcement, risk detection, and exposure assessments.